vaishakmurali1997/ShareExt-iOS/README.md

 Share URL to your app using share extension feature.

-STEPS FOR RUNNING SHARE EXTENSION in your project.
+# Steps for running share extension in your xcode project.

 1. first you have to add share extention by clicking on the plus button in xcode project (in Project & Targets tab).
 2. Create an App group.
 Make sure your share extension and your main app has the same app group selected.